 - Chromebooks, Android tables, and iPads cannot be used to take a test.
 Microsoft Surface Pro/Book are capable since they run Windows 10.

-- Students who believe that they qualify for more time for exams due to ESL (English as a Second Language) challenges or require accommodations due to disabilities should contact Lori Richman in Cartwright Hall, Room 128 (515-271-4511, email@example.com).
-ADA (Americans with Disability Act) accommodations also require approval from the Student Disability Services Coordinator, Michelle Laughlin (515-271-1835).
+- ADA (Americans with Disability Act) accommodations require approval from the Student Disability Services Coordinator, Michelle Laughlin (515-271-1835).
 This must be renewed each semester.
 Final arrangements for all accommodations must be made two weeks before the beginning of the final examination period.

-- If you have an illness or other reason the day of the exam, call the main Law School line (515-271-2824, option 3).
+- If you have an illness or other reason the day of the exam that you cannot take an exam, call the main Law School line (515-271-2824, option 3) after 8:00 a.m.
 A doctor's excuse will be required before exams will be rescheduled.

 General Exam Rules